tech-sushant/mcp-server/README.md

 - Open an issue in our [GitHub repository](https://github.com/browserstack/mcp-server) if you face any issues related to the MCP Server.
 - Contact our [support team](https://www.browserstack.com/contact) for any other queries.

+## 🚀 More Features Coming Soon

+Stay tuned for exciting updates!
+Have any suggestions?
+Please open an issue to discuss.

 ## 🔗 Resources

 - [BrowserStack Test Platform](https://www.browserstack.com/test-platform)